- About SEAS

 How to Declare a Concentration in Computer Science

-Once the DUS has approved your CS Plan of Study, you may use my.harvard.edu to formally declare (or transfer to) Computer Science as a concentration.
-If a CS Plan of Study has been approved per the steps outlined above, the DUS will use my.harvard.edu to approve your declaration and will upload your CS Plan of Study file to your “Reports and Documents” section in my.harvard.edu.
+After a DUS has approved your CS Plan of Study, go to my.harvard.edu to formally declare (or transfer to) Computer Science as a concentration (instructions available here).
+If a CS Plan of Study has been approved per the steps outlined above, a DUS will use my.harvard.edu to approve your declaration and will upload your CS Plan of Study file to your “Reports and Documents” section in my.harvard.edu.

-Feel free to meet with the DUS at any time.
-Once your declaration has been approved, the DUS will assign you an advisor from among the CS faculty.
-(The DUS will try to honor preferences you may express, so it's fine to look at the list of CS faculty before you come in.)
+Feel free to meet with a DUS at any time.
+Once your declaration has been approved, a DUS will assign you an advisor from among the CS faculty.
+(The DUSes will try to honor preferences you may express, so it's fine to look at the list of CS faculty before you come in.)